eruffaldi/eruffaldi.github.io/calibration.md

 roslaunch ramcip_calib_sssa calib_k1body_capture.launch
 ```

 On PC2 we have to move the hand with the marker freely so that it is visible.
-Trigger has to be generate manually
+Trigger has to be generate manually as discussed above.

+Verification

 ```
 rosbag info captureK1Hand.bag | grep boardk1